logaretm/villus/docs/content/guide/mutations.md

+---
+title: Mutations
+description: Learn how to run GraphQL mutations
+order: 4
+---

 # Mutations

 **villus** offers both a `useMutation` function and a `Mutation` component that are very similar their **[querying](./queries.md)** counterparts but with few distinct differences: